wez/wezterm/docs/config/appearance.md

     -- The overall background color of the tab bar when -- the window is not focused
     inactive_titlebar_bg = "#333333",

+    -- The color of the inactive tab bar edge/divider inactive_tab_edge = "#575757",
   },
 }
 ```